 David received his bachelor’s of music with high distinction from the Eastman School of Music, and master’s and doctor of musical arts degrees in piano performance from the Juilliard School.
 In addition to his accomplishments as a classical musician, David is an avid improviser of jazz, gospel, and popular contemporary piano styles, and also enjoys composing his own concert arrangements of hymns.
 EMS students have enjoyed hearing from David at EMS chapels.

-David is married to Jennifer and has two sons David, 12, a rising 7th EMS student, and Joshua, age 2.
+David has two sons David, 12, a rising 7th EMS student, and Joshua, age 2.
 He serves on the boards of the Shenandoah Valley Bach Festival and Shenandoah Valley Children’s Choir.

 “EMS has been a blessing for our family since moving to Harrisonburg,” he says.
 “We love the Christian mission, approach to education, and care for students.”

 Andrew Fairfield is a 2003 graduate of EMHS and is pastor of Christiansburg Mennonite Church in Christiansburg, Virginia.
 He and his wife, Molly, are parents to two young children, Simon and Sarah.

 Andrew earned a bachelor’s degree in Spanish and Bible and religion from Goshen (Indiana) College in 2007, after which he worked as a handyman and pursued seminary studies part time.
 Following a term of service with Mennonite Central Committee in China, the couple located in Princeton, New Jersey, where Andrew studied at Princeton Theological Seminary, graduating in 2016.
 The family then moved to Menno House in Manhattan for a year while Molly completed a master of public administration program at New York University.